aimeele97/cyclistic_customer_behavior_analysis/README.md

 ## 2. Data Analysis Process

 ### 2.1.
 Data Collection (Python)
 Using **Pandas** and **OS** libraries in Python, I collected and merged monthly ride data from December 2023 to November 2024 into a single dataset.
-The Python script for this task can be found in the [Data Collection_Python GitHub repository](#).
+The Python script for this task can be found in the [Combine_Datasets](/Combine_Datasets.ipynb).

 ### 2.2.
 Data Cleaning and Manipulation (SQL)